-The UK General Surgery Residency has space for 15 preliminary surgery intern positions each year.
-The Department's Preliminary Surgery program offers one year of clinical surgical training to residents.
+The UK General Surgery Residency has space for 18 preliminary surgery intern positions each year.
+The Department's Preliminary Surgery Internship offers one year of clinical surgical training to residents.
 It's ideal for residents who are pursuing a general surgery residency or who have matched into an advanced residency position at UK or another institution.
-The preliminary residency program's curriculum provides broad-based experience in all surgical specialties, allowing first-year residents to observe patient care from a diverse array of conditions.
+The program's curriculum provides broad-based experience in all surgical specialties, allowing first-year residents to observe patient care from a diverse array of conditions.

 The program is committed to furthering the career of residents who wish to pursue careers in anesthesiology, emergency medicine, neurosurgery, ophthalmology, orthopaedic surgery, otolaryngology, radiology or urology.